Ballyloughan Castle consists of a striking gatehouse and two small corner towers.

 The name “Ballyloughan” is Baile na Lochain in Irish which means “town of the small lake”.

-In 1955, excavations were carried out and it was discovered that Ballyloughan Castle had a moat 3 m wide and 1 m deep.
+In 1955, excavations were carried out and it was discovered that Ballyloughan Castle had a moat 3 metres wide and 1 metre deep.
 The moat was filled with water from a local lake.
 When the lake dried up, the moat was filled in.